You may not realize it, but when you use energy, you're also using water indirectly - lots of it!

 By taking simple steps to reduce your water use at home you can quickly be on your way to saving gallons − and dollars − every day!

 The American dream might be to live in a big house with an emerald green lawn in front and a shimmering pool out back.
-From a water conservation standpoint, this is more like a nightmare than a dream!
+For water conservation, this is more like a nightmare than a dream!

-In the US We're fortunate to have billions of gallons of clean water delivered to our homes each day, then piped away when we're done with it.
+In the US we're fortunate to have billions of gallons of clean water delivered daily to our homes, then piped away when we're done.
 Unfortunately, a lack of infrastructure funding could threaten our water.